pandosme/DataQ/README.md

 ### Object Analytics

 **Detection Data**
+Detections are used for analytics visualization, primarily to validate the beaviour and to understand what and how to filter unessesery data before published.
 - Real-time object detection
 - Bounding box information
 - Classification data
-- High data throughput
+- High bandwidth utilization

 **Tracker Data**
+Tracker data are typically used for real-time automation, counting or occupnacy based on one or more object class, placement, size, direction, age, distans.
 - Movement-based updates (and 2-second intervals)
-- Direction, speed, and distance metrics
+- Includes Age, direction, speed, and distance metrics
-- Optimized bandwidth usage
+- Optimized bandwidth comapred to Detection Data

 **Path Data**
-- Ideal for post-processing applications
-  - Flow heatmaps
-  - Dwell analysis
-  - Forensic searching
-  - Object counting
+Typically used for storing the data in a database.
+Properties are otimized for quering.
+Typical use are Flow heatmap, Dwell analysis, Forensic search, forensic counting
-- Minimal bandwidth consumption and post processing needs
+- Minimal bandwidth consumption compared to Detections and Path

 **Occupancy Data**
-- Provides updates when number of detected objects in the scene changes
+- Provides real-time updates when number of detected objects in the scene changes
 	- Queue management
 	- Loitering